Welcome to the Royal Opera House. Read about getting into and around the building below, as well as finding out what's on.

 We do not have on site parking facilities.
 The nearest NCP car parks are Drury Lane and Shelton Street.

-Audience safety is our number one priority and we want to welcome you back into the building in a way that keeps you, our staff and our artists safe.
-As part of our See it Safely and Good to Go commitment, significant safety measures remain in place across the organisation:
+Audience safety is our number one priority and we want to welcome you into the building in a way that keeps you, our staff and our artists safe.

 Be mindful of others and their personal space, especially when queueing and moving around the theatre.